Emergencies: Dial 911 / Non Emergency: (217)431-2250

 Canine (K-9) Unit

-The Department has three canine teams.
+The Division has three canine teams.
 The officers, who have received extensive training with their K-9 partners, conduct a variety of duties including vehicle searches, building searches and the tracking of suspects or list individuals.

 Crime Scene Investigation Unit

-The Department's Crime Scene Investigation Unit is responsible for the collection of evidence at crime scenes.
+The Division's Crime Scene Investigation Unit is responsible for the collection of evidence at crime scenes.
 The officers of the Crime Scene Investigation Unit will photograph and sketch the scene and then must locate, identify, and process physical evidence.
 These officers conduct their duties in addition to their regular assignment as a patrol officer or detective.

 Crime Stoppers Email